luontola/web-intro/templating.md

 Create a `views` directory and move all your HTML files from the `public` directory there (`views` is Sinatra's default directory for templates).
 Don't move the CSS files.
 Create empty files `layout-top.html` and `layout-bottom.html` in the `views` directory.

-Then change your application to have the following route and make sure that your application still looks the same as before (you can remove the earlier proof-of-concept).
+Add the following route to your application.
+Remove the old `/foo` and `/:page` routes.
+Make sure that your application still looks the same as before.
 The difference is that now the pages are no more served as static files, because they are no more in the `public` directory, but they are generated dynamically using this code.

 ```ruby
 get '/:page.html' do